sanskrit/learnsanskrit.org/content/guide/core/compounds.md

 {h Understanding compounds}

-Someone who doesn't know what the word "wallpaper" means might interpret it in an unusual way:
+Compounds are easy to understand if we know their context.
+For example, the word "wallpaper" probably has a clear meaning to you, and you might have even seen or felt wallpaper before.
+But someone from another culture might create interpretations like:

 {ul
     {li "paper that is also a wall," as in "I built this house with wallpaper."}
     {li "paper that is on a wall," as in "I hung my diploma next to my other wallpapers."}
-    {li "a wall and some paper," as in "I bought a wall-paper but sold the paper."}
 }

-You probably know that these interpretations of "wallpaper" don't make sense.
-This is because you know the cultural context: you know what wallpaper is.
+These interpretations don't occur to you because you know the cultural context.
+You know what wallpaper is.

 Many Sanskrit compounds are the same way.
 If you know their cultural context and are familiar with them, they are easy to understand.
-If not, they can be difficult.
+If not, they can be difficult to understand.

+But what do we do if we don't understand the culture at all?
 Thankfully, there are some basic rules of thumb that we can use to tell compounds apart.
 For example, if the words in a compound are all names, or all foods, or all flowers -- that is, if they all have the same "type" -- then the compound is probably a {s dvandva}.

 There are other basic rules we can use for the other types of compounds.
 We'll discuss these rules in a later lesson.
+(But as always, the best way is to read a lot of Sanskrit!)

 {h Review}